miekg/pgo/README.md

 ```

 This file is used by `pgod` and should be updated for each project you want to onboard.
 Our plan is
-to have this go through an on boarding workflow.
+to have this go through an on boarding workflow and automate it.

 To go over this file: